Star Stories, part 15: They Go With Someone in a Canoe

 The three stars in the middle of the Winter Bringer constellation are so close together they look as if they could be a hunter’s belt.
 The Arabs named these stars Alnitak (zeta Orionis), Alnilam (epsilon Orionis), and Mintaka (delta Orionis).
 By following a straight line from right to left through Gaa-biboonikaan’s belt, a path can be traced to Giizhig-anang the brightest star in the evening sky, within the constellation Ma’iingan (Canis Major).
 Giizhig-anang is called Sirius on the Western star maps.

-This "Path of Souls," called Milky Way in the English language, was believed to be the "spirit path" that the souls of deceased humans followed to the spirit world after death.
+This "River of Souls," called Milky Way in the English language, was believed to be the "spirit path" that the souls of deceased humans followed to the spirit world after death.

 Illustrations by the author. ©2021 Zhaawano Giizhik.